MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 # SQL-Airline-Delay-Project

-An analysis of American Airlines' departure statistics using PostgreSQL to determine what and how the airline can optimize to achieve more on-time departures while balancing an enhanced customer experience.
+An analysis of American Airlines' departure statistics to determine what and how the airline can optimize to achieve more on-time departures while balancing an enhanced customer experience.

-## INTRODUCTION
+## Background and Overview
-American Airlines is the worlds largest Airline.
+American Airlines, established in 1926, is the worlds largest Airline in terms of quantity of flights and passangers carried daily.
 This project is focused on American's nine largest hubs: DFW, CLT, MIA, PHX, ORD, PHL, LAX, DCA, and JFK.

 The goal is to determine the top causes for departure delays and provide a business reccomendation utilizing actionable insights to mitigate delays in accordance with the airline's future endeavors of enhancing the customer experience on-board.